Chris Brown May Be Still Carrying A Torch For Karrueche Tran

 “Loyal” singer Chris Brown still appears to be carrying a torch for ex-girlfriend Karrueche Tran.

-Despite being romantically linked to Asian model Krista Santiago and having reportedly recently presented her with a key to his lavish L.A. digs, Brown posted the comment “still want it” to a photo his scantily clad ex posted on Instagram.
+Despite being romantically linked to Asian model Krista Santiago and having reportedly recently presented her with a key to his lavish L.A. digs, Brown posted the comment “still want it” to a photo his scantily-clad ex posted on Instagram.

 Tran has not commented on her Grammy-Award winning ex’s post.

-Only a few days before, Brown posted a photo of a Pokeman-themed painting to social media he insisted he and Santiago worked on creating together.
+Only a few days before, Brown posted a photo of a Pokemon-themed painting to social media he insisted he and Santiago worked on creating together.
 Santiago also recently posted a video of a Rolex watch Brown is rumored to have gifted her for her birthday.

 His apparent public lust for Karrueche also comes just days after his mom went live with her wish that he and fellow ex Rihanna would find a way to rekindle their old flame.